About The Grove Preschool

 We are a certified NAAEE school

-The Grove Preschool is now a certified North American Association for Environmental Education Natural Start Alliance preschool.
+The Grove Preschool is part of the North American Association for Environmental Education Natural Start Alliance preschool.
 Natural Start Alliance recognizes preschools that promote environmental stewardship and offer opportunities for children to experience nature as a part of the preschool program.
 Nature Preschools allow children to learn in nature, about

 nature, and for nature.